Heyward History, Family Crest & Coats of Arms

 - Duncan Clinch Heyward (1864-1943), American politician, Governor of South Carolina

 - Craig Heyward (1966-2006), American footballer

 - Thomas Heyward Jr. (d.
 1809), American politician, Delegate to Continental Congress from South Carolina, 1776-78; Signer, Declaration of Independence, 1776; Member of South Carolina State House of Representatives, 1778-84

 - James F. Heyward, American politician, Mayor of Wilmington, Delaware, 1854-55

-- A. S. Heyward, American Democrat politician, Delegate to Democratic National Convention from Philippine Islands, 1924
+- A. S. Heyward, American Democratic Party politician, Delegate to Democratic National Convention from Philippine Islands, 1924

 - Nick Heyward (b.
 1961), British musician

 - ...
 (Another 1 notables are available in all our PDF Extended History products and printed products wherever possible.)